Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 ### Option 2: Provide custom SSH keys

-Administrators may elect to replace the CSM-provided keys with their own custom keys.
+(`ncn-mw#`) Administrators may elect to replace the CSM-provided keys with their own custom keys.

 1. Set variables to the locations of the public and private SSH key files.